glassorg/ion/README.md

     X add is<Type> functions to classes for runtime type checking X add type guard to isClass functions
     X add Class.isClass functions with type guard.
-    - figure out how to publish and consume ion decision use npmjs with ion prefix: ion.ion ion.sample ion.glass.graphics
+    X figure out how to publish and consume ion decision use npmjs with ion prefix:
+            ion.ion
+            ion.sample
+            ion.glass.graphics
-    - publish compiler
+    X publish compiler
+    X use new ast
+    X parsing
+    X make instances immutable
+      Convert Traversal functions to be immutable / patch results.